By Karen A. Soukiasian

 Do not allow at-risk breeds to jump on and off furniture, decks, porches, etc.

 Do not allow at-risk breeds to jump for balls, toys or Frisbees.

 Have your puppy x-rayed when they are around six months old.

-Bottom line: Hip dysplasia is a painful, debilitating, disease.
+Hip dysplasia is a painful, debilitating, disease.
 Do your homework, educate yourself on what to look for, take necessary precautions, use common sense but most importantly; enjoy your dog!